angular/material-tools/README.md

 material-tools --destination ./output --modules list datepicker autocomplete --version 1.0.0
 ```

-When a version is not specified, the CLI will automatically use the installed Angular Material version from your local `node_modules` directories.
+When a version is not specified, the CLI will automatically use the installed Angular Material version from your local `node_modules` directory.
 ```bash
 material-tools -d ./output -m list
 ```